blueprinthq/coding-exercise/Readme.md

   - Link to your resume or public profile

 # How we review
 **We value quality over feature-completeness.** It is fine to leave things aside provided you call them out in your project's README.
-The goal of this code challenge is to help us identify what you consider production-ready code.
+The goal of this code exercise is to help us identify what you consider production-ready code.
 You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.

 The aspects of your code we will assess include:
 - **Clarity**: Does the README clearly and concisely explains the problem and solution?
 Are technical tradeoffs explained?